mini-kep/parser-rosstat-kep/README.md

 - [ ] Yes
 - [x] No (data prior to 2016-12 is in this repo only)

-Is scrapper automated (can download required information from internet  without manual operations)?
+Is scrapper automated (can download required_labels information from internet  without manual operations)?
 - [x] Yes
 - [ ] No